BRAIN-Lab-AI/TumorDetect-A-Deep-Learning-Framework-for-Brain-Tumor-Detection/README.md

       pip install -r requirements.txt
     ```

-3. **Prepare Dataset:** Organize your brain tumor MRI dataset in the following structure:
+3. **Prepare Dataset:** Dawnload your brain tumor MRI dataset and organize it in the following structure:
    ```
    TumorDetect-A-Deep-Learning-Framework-for-Brain-Tumor-Detection/
    ├── data/